wasmerio/mozjs/mozjs-sys/mozjs/netwerk/docs/http/http3.md

 When there is a new packet carrying a stream data arriving on a QUIC connection nsUDPSocket::OnSocketReady will be called which will call Http3Session::RecvData.
 Http3Session::RecvData and ProcessInput will read the new packet from the socket and give it to neqo for processing.
 In the next step, ProcessEvent will be called which will have a DataReadable event and Http3Stream::WriteSegments will be called.
 Http3Stream::WriteSegments calls nsHttpTransaction::WriteSegmentsAgain repeatedly until all data are read from the QUIC stream or until the pipe cannot accept more data.
 The latter can happen when listeners of an HTTP transaction or WebTransport stream are slow and are not able to read all data available on an HTTP3/WebTransport stream fast enough.

 When the pipe cannot accept more data nsHttpTransaction will call nsPipeOutputStream::AsyncWait and wait for the nsHttpTransaction::OnOutputStreamReady callback.
-When nsHttpTransaction::OnOutputStreamReady is called,  Http3Stream/Session::TransactionHasDataToRecv is is executed with the following actions:
+When nsHttpTransaction::OnOutputStreamReady is called,  Http3Stream/Session::TransactionHasDataToRecv is executed with the following actions:
 - the corresponding stream to a list(mSlowConsumersReadyForRead) and
 - nsHttpConnection::ResumeRecv is called (i.e. it forces the same code path as when a socket has data to receive so that errors can be properly handled as explained previously).

 These streams will be processed in ProcessSlowConsumers which is called by Http3Session::RecvData.

-## HTTP and WebTransport Streams writing data
+## HTTP and WebTransport Streams Writing Data

 The following diagram shows how data are sent from an HTTP stream.
 The diagram for a WebTransport stream will be added later.